Online MBA Programs in Digital Marketing, Internet Marketing, and Social Media

-Upon satisfying core requirements, students then take courses that specifically focus on their specialization of choice—some programs dubs this set of classes as majors, fields of concentration, specializations, or simply electives.
+After satisfying core requirements, students take courses that specifically focus on their specialization of choice—some programs dub this set of classes as majors, fields of concentration, specializations, or simply electives.
 For the digital marketing track, students typically examine topics like marketing in a digital world, digital channels, digital analytics, and social media strategy.
 However, these courses can vary widely from one school to another.

 Innovative MBA programs offering 100 percent online curricula, like those in the following profiles, offer tremendous flexibility advantages for students.
 This is because recent instructional technology advances now offer an online educational experience equivalent to, and in many ways better than, instruction on campus, yet unconstrained by distance or time.

 As a result, these online MBA programs offer excellent opportunities for students who cannot leave jobs to attend classes on campus, or for those who wish to attend better out-of-state universities without the expense and hassle of relocation.

 For example, the University of Illinois has about 2,000 students enrolled in its online iMBA program from more than 90 countries and 48 states across the nation.
 Plus, for students who wish to learn at their own pace, personalized online education provides an attractive alternative; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online MBA programs.